Class plans for BJJ instructors

 Is there a free trial?

 Yes.
 You can start free with no card and generate your first plans on signup.
-Paid plans begin at $39 a month for ten plans, with larger tiers for gyms and multi-location academies.
+Paid plans are credit based and start at $19 a month, where one credit generates one plan.
+Larger plans give you more credits each month, up to 100.

 Teach the whole art.

 Free plans on signup.
 No card.
-Generate your first class in under a minute.
+Generate your first class plan today.